cityofaustin/us-forms-system/docs/building-a-form/available-form-features-and-usage-guidelines.md

 In `formConfig`, define your form's chapters and the pages contained inside each chapter.
 To add a progress bar to a multi-page form, create chapters with a single page each.
 We don't recommend including a progress bar on single-page forms.

 US Forms System includes the progress bar by default, and will display automatically when the chapters and pages are defined.
-To remove the progress bar, edit the `FormNav.jsx` component to remove the defined `SegmentedProgressBar` in the HTML.
+To remove the progress bar, add `hideProgressBar: true` to your formConfig.

 For the code implementation, see:
 - [FormNav.jsx](../../src/js/components/FormNav.jsx)